 Please note that these resources were developed by Atlantic Health System for Atlantic Health System use between March 23 and June 25, 2020.
 Please use at your discretion.

 Community Support Line

-Staffed by trained Atlantic Health nurses, Atlantic Medical Group physicians, licensed social workers and behavioral health clinicians, this line provides real-time clinical guidance to ensure patients receive the safest and most appropriate level of treatment and support.
+Staffed by trained Atlantic Health nurses, this line provides real-time clinical guidance to ensure patients receive the safest and most appropriate level of treatment and support.